AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

 # {{ page.title }}

-This informative section provides mapping from the data items (i.e. requirements) in [Pharmacist Shared Medicines List scenarios and business requirements v2.0 d006][DH2019m].
+This informative section provides mapping from the data items (i.e. requirements) in [Pharmacist Shared Medicines List scenarios and business requirements v2.0][DH2019m] and [Pharmacist Shared Medicines List Information Requirements v2.0][DH2019n].

 The table below matches the data items to the corresponding supported element in the {{site.data.fhir.igName}} profile, or referenced profile (e.g. Summary Statement of Allergy or Intolerance).
 The hierarchy column demonstrates the path to that supported element from the root Composition.